quoctrungdh/calculator-web-app/README.md

 This project also use Tailwindcss for quick and maintainable styling system.

+## Features
+Basic calculation operations when user clicks on the calculator buttons on the screen.

+User can input expression on from the keyboard.

 ## Available Scripts

 In the project directory, you can run: